Lysander Spooner: Legal career

 Spooner's activism began with his career as a lawyer, which itself violated Massachusetts law.
 Spooner had studied law under the prominent lawyers, politicians and abolitionists John Davis, later Governor of Massachusetts and Senator; and Charles Allen, state senator and Representative from the Free Soil Party.
 However, he never attended college.
-According to the laws of the state, college graduates were required to study with an attorney for three years while non-graduates like Lysander would be required to do so for five years.
+According to the laws of the state, college graduates were required to study with an attorney for three years, while non-graduates like Lysander would be required to do so for five years.

-With the encouragement from his legal mentors, Spooner set up his practice in Worcester, Massachusetts, after only three years, defying the courts.
-He regarded three-year privilege for college graduates as a state-sponsored discrimination against the poor and also providing a monopoly income to those who met the requirements.
+With the encouragement from his legal mentors, Spooner set up his practice in Worcester, Massachusetts after only three years, defying the courts.
+He regarded the three-year privilege for college graduates as a state-sponsored discrimination against the poor (who could not afford to go to college), and viewed it as providing a monopoly income to those who met the requirements.
 He argued that "no one has yet ever dared advocate, in direct terms, so monstrous a principle as that the rich ought to be protected by law from the competition of the poor".
 In 1836, the legislature abolished the restriction.
-He opposed all licensing requirements for lawyers, doctors, or anyone else that was prevented from being employed by such requirements.
-For Spooner, to prevent a person from doing business with a person without a professional license was a violation of the natural right to contract.
-Spooner advocated natural law, or what he called the science of justice, wherein acts of initiatory coercion against individuals and their property, including taxation, were considered criminal because they were immoral, while the so-called criminal acts that violated only man-made arbitrary legislation were not necessarily criminal.
+He opposed all licensing requirements for lawyers.

 After a disappointing legal career and a failed career in real estate speculation in Ohio, Spooner returned to his father's farm in 1840.